divyachauhan050/Project-Google_Play_Store_apps_and_reviews_Analysis/README.md

 1. We will see that there are *33* unique app categories present in our dataset.

 2. **Family** and **Game** apps have the highest market prevalence.
 Interestingly, **Tools**, **Business** and **Medical** apps are also at the top.

+3. Ratings are a key performance indicator of an app.
+The average volume of ratings across all app categories is *4.17*.

+4. The histogram plot is skewed to the left indicating that the majority of the apps are highly rated with only a few exceptions in the low-rated apps.